kinode-dao/kinode-book/src/my_first_app/chapter_2.md

 A [Wasm component](https://component-model.bytecodealliance.org/design/components.html) is a wrapper around a core module that specifies its imports and exports.
 E.g. a Go component can communicate directly and safely with a C or Rust component.
-It need not even know which language another component was written in - it needs only the component interface, expressed in WIT.
+It need not even know which language another component was written in — it needs only the component interface, expressed in WIT.

 The external interface of a component - its imports and exports - is described by a [`world`](https://component-model.bytecodealliance.org/design/wit.html#worlds).
 Exports are provided by the component, and define what consumers of the component may call; imports are things the component may call.
 The component, however, internally defines how that `world` is implemented.
 This interface is defined via [WIT](https://component-model.bytecodealliance.org/design/wit.html).

-WIT bindings are the glue code which is necessary for the interaction between WASM modules and their host environment.
+WIT bindings are the glue code that is necessary for the interaction between WASM modules and their host environment.
-They may be written in any WASM-compatible language — for Kinode they are written in Rust.
+They may be written in any WASM-compatible language — Kinode offers the most support for Rust with [`kit`](../kit/new.md) and [`process_lib`](../process_stdlib/overview.md).
 The `world`, types, imports, and exports are all declared in a [WIT file](https://github.com/kinode-dao/kinode-wit/blob/master/kinode.wit), and using that file, [`wit_bindgen`](https://github.com/bytecodealliance/wit-bindgen) generates the code for the bindings.

 So, to bring it all together...